 If you really want to snorkel in the waters around Hilo that is possible (and interesting) if you go to some of the beach parks north of Hilo and along the Puna coast.
 The best Big Island snorkeling however, is found on the Kona (west) coast.
 Read more about Snorkeling around Hilo.

 Hilo is well suited for stargazing.
-It houses the great Imiloa astronomy center and you are just a short drive away from the astronomy mecca Mauna Kea (which hosts free stargazing tours daily).
+It houses the great Imiloa astronomy center and you are just a short (50 minute) drive away from the astronomy vistor center on Mauna Kea which hosts free stargazing tours 4 nights / week.
 Read more about Stargazing on the Big Island

 Stand Up Paddle boarding (SUP)

 Stand up paddle surfing (SUP), or in the Hawaiian language Hoe he’e nalu, is an emerging global sport with a Hawaiian heritage.
-If you want to give it a try that is possible in Hilo.
+Hilo has SUP board rentals and lessons available and is a great place to try out SUPping.
 Read more about SUP.

 As goes for most water based activities, Surfing also is nicer on the west coast.
 If you really want though, you can find some good surf spots in and around Hilo.
 Be modest though, and treat the ocean and locals with respect.
 Read more about surfing on the Big Island.